cflores-1/javascript_challenge/README.md

 - Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.

-- Make sure you have a column for date/time, city, state, country, shape, and comment at the very least.
+- Filter criteria by date/time, city, state, country, shape, and comment.